-policy/procedure being reviewed: Movin ig and Handling Policy service/policy/procedure: Existing ent: 16 th February 2024 policy/procedure and its implementatio r breaking the policy or implementation • against each characteristic (if Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
-For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality y or its implementation being assessed: Race and None This policy will encourage a culture None Ethnicity that does not tolerate any form of abuse including abuse rooted in discrimination Gender None This policy will encourage a culture that does not tolerate any form of abuse; however, some staff may mistakenly view a particular gender as being more vulnerable to violence and abuse Age None This policy will encourage a culture that does not tolerate any form of
+Name of service/ policy/procedure being reviewed: Movir ng and Handling Policy New or existing s service/policy/procedure: Existing Date of Assessm nent: 16 th February 2024 policy/procedure and its implementatio r breaking the policy or implementation against each characteristic (if Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
+For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of polic y or its implementation being assessed: Race and Ethnicity None This policy will encourage a culture that does not tolerate any form of abuse including abuse rooted in discrimination None Gender None This policy will encourage a culture that does not tolerate any form of abuse; however, some staff may mistakenly view a particular gender as being more vulnerable to violence and abuse Age None This policy will encourage a culture that does not tolerate any form of None